Suddenly, Last Summer (film)

-Suddenly, Last Summer is a 1959 Southern Gothic psychological drama mystery film based on the 1958 play of the same name by Tennessee Williams.
-The film stars Katharine Hepburn, Elizabeth Taylor and Montgomery Clift with Albert Dekker, Mercedes McCambridge, and Gary Raymond.
+Suddenly, Last Summer is a 1959 Southern Gothic psychological drama mystery film based on the 1958 play by Tennessee Williams.
+The film stars Elizabeth Taylor, Katharine Hepburn, and Montgomery Clift, with Albert Dekker, Mercedes McCambridge, and Gary Raymond.
 It was directed by Joseph L. Mankiewicz and produced by Sam Spiegel from a screenplay by Gore Vidal and Williams with cinematography by Jack Hildyard and production design by Oliver Messel.
 The musical score was composed by Buxton Orr, using themes by Malcolm Arnold.

-The plot centers on Catherine Holly, a young woman who, at the insistence of her wealthy aunt, is being evaluated by a psychiatric doctor to receive a lobotomy after witnessing the death of her cousin Sebastian Venable while traveling with him in the (fictional) island of Cabeza de Lobo the previous summer.
+The plot centers on Catherine Holly, a young woman who, at the insistence of her wealthy aunt, is being evaluated by a psychiatric doctor to receive a lobotomy after witnessing the death of her cousin Sebastian Venable while traveling with him in the fictional island of Cabeza de Lobo the previous summer.

 Plot

 In 1937 New Orleans, Catherine Holly is a young woman institutionalized for an emotional disturbance related to the death of her cousin, Sebastian Venable, under strange circumstances while they were on summer holiday in Europe.
 Sebastian's wealthy mother, Violet Venable, makes every effort to suppress the sordid truth surrounding her son's demise.
 As a bribe to the state hospital's administrator, Lawrence J. Hockstader, Violet offers to finance a new wing for the decrepit and underfunded facility if he promises that brilliant young surgeon, John Cukrowicz, will perform a lobotomy on her niece.

 Meeting with Dr. Cukrowicz, Violet describes Sebastian as a sensitive poet, recounting their close relationship and her travels with him.
 When Cukrowicz says he must evaluate Catherine to determine whether a lobotomy would be appropriate, Violet insists that Catherine is telling incredible lies about Sebastian's death and spouting obscenities.
 She relates that an elderly gardener at the institution has accused Catherine of attempting to seduce him; when the gardener resisted her advances, Catherine accused him of sexual assault.
-After seeing the beautiful Catherine, Cukrowicz is skeptical of the gardener's story.
+After meeting the beautiful Catherine, Cukrowicz is skeptical of the gardener's story.

-Beginning to doubt that Catherine is as deranged as Violet claims, Cukrowicz moves Catherine to less threatening conditions in the nurses’ quarters of the state hospital.
-He decides to try talking therapy to evaluate her.
+Beginning to doubt that Catherine is as deranged as Violet claims, Cukrowicz moves Catherine to less threatening conditions in the nurses' quarters of the state hospital.
+He decides to try talk therapy to evaluate her.
 Meanwhile, Catherine's mother and brother visit Catherine, revealing that Violet will pay them a large sum of money if they sign papers to commit Catherine to the institution and allow the lobotomy to be performed.
-Horrified, Catherine flees aimlessly into the men's wing, where she is nearly attacked, causing more disruption and “confirmation” of the salacious accusations against her.
+Horrified, Catherine flees aimlessly into the men's wing, where she is nearly attacked, causing more disruption and "confirmation" of the salacious accusations against her.